jvgiordano/OSSMM-Version-1/docs/_pages/printables.md

 previous experience with this material in your printer.
 Other best practices include ensuring filament is kept dried and choosing appropriate supports.

+We remind users that direct-drive 3D printers are highly recommended.

 # Printables Overview

 The OSSMM requires three 3D-printed components: the receiver, the electronic